 Research shows that during the first five years of life, the brain develops more rapidly than at any other time in life.
 Nurturing the development of compassion, independence and resilience during these years is just as crucial as setting the stage for reading and math proficiency.
 So, while we know young children are naturally focused on themselves, that just makes it all the more important to instill a strong sense of character in them early on.
 At Primrose, we do this through three key programs that fall under the character development umbrella of our curriculum: Happy Hearts Character Development Program, Primrose Promise Giving Events and Life Skills.

-In the Happy Hearts Character Development Program, children build their understanding of important character traits, such as generosity, respect and gratitude, through discussions, art projects, puppet play, games and role playing.
+Through Primrose’s exclusive Happy Hearts and Harmony & Heart programs, children build their understanding of important character traits, such as generosity, respect and gratitude, through music, art projects, puppet play, games and role playing.
 The program also incorporates our Primrose Friends puppets, which help children apply traits like responsibility, fairness, honesty, caring and cooperation to authentic situations.
 For example, Libby the Lamb represents fairness.
 Libby reminds children through class discussions, literature and role playing to listen carefully to others, take turns, share with others, and give everyone a chance to speak.

 Primrose Promise Giving Events